 The last image is of Nakshatra Kaur, my great-grandmother.

-By the way, did I mention I come from a family of service personal.
+By the way, did I mention I come from a family of service personnel.
 My nana (granddad), was first in the British Army and then in the Indian army.
 He retired as a Brigadier.
 Nanaji changed the course of many lives, by helping people cross the border to safety during the partition, in 1947.
-And all this, while leaving his own wife and his one year old daughter (my mum), hidden under the station masters desk at Amritsar railway station.
+And all this, while leaving his own wife and his one-year-old daughter (my mum), hidden under the station masters desk at Amritsar railway station.